sidfishus/distributedspa/README.md

 Projects:

+## Client
-Client: A modern Javascript React SPA which calls a protected external web API.
+A modern Javascript React SPA which calls a protected external web API.
 When not logged in the application redirects the user to the identity server for authentication.
 Incorporates a .NET and Node JS server backend, and a Javascript client application.

 Features:
   - ASP .NET MVC Core 2.2 for hosting the static front end files.